wallyatgithub/h2loadrunner/README.md

   1. JMeter requires a considerable amount of compute resource, yet not generating very large amount of load.

-  2. Synchronized Request is used in jmeter http2 plugin, in order to assert the responses:
+  2. Synchronized Request is used in JMeter http2 plugin, in order to assert the responses:

      https://github.com/Blazemeter/jmeter-http2-plugin